wp-plugins/no-weak-passwords/readme.txt

 == Description ==

 This plugin forbids any user to choose any password from the "common passwords list" obtained from http://www.openwall.com/passwords/wordlists/, and requires any who are already doing so to reset their passwords.

-== Upgrade Notice ==
-Marked as compatible with 3.1, tweaked install instructions

 == Screenshots ==